Skip to main content

 The community group coordinator will:

-• attend monthly community meetings
+• attend monthly community group meetings

 • manage FLC community group communications (including scheduling meetings, sending reminders)